Project Title: Greenprint Baseline Data: Assessing the Quality of Urban Green Spaces in Downtown Louisville and Adjacent Neighborhoods

 Impact and Future Goals

-This project serves as the first step in a long-term effort to make downtown Louisville a healthier, greener, and more economically resilient urban core.
-The street tree audit will provide essential data to guide future interventions and position the Envirome Institute as a leader in evidence-based urban greening.
+This project serves as a critical step in a long-term effort to make downtown Louisville a healthier, greener, and more economically resilient urban core.
+The urban green space assessment will provide essential data to guide future interventions and position the Envirome Institute as a leader in evidence-based urban greening.

 Key Stakeholders: